DanielFerreiraLopes/DanielFerreiraLopes/README.md

 - 🔭 I’m currently working on  nada
 - 🌱 I’m currently learning  informatica em geral
-- 👯 I’m looking to collaborate on nenhum projeto sou muito ineesperiente entao provavelmente so iria atrapalhar
+- 👯 I’m looking to collaborate on nenhum projeto sou muito inesperiente entao provavelmente so iria atrapalhar
 - 🤔 I’m looking for help with ninguem
 - 💬 Ask me about oque quiser
 - 📫 How to reach me: {14} 99152-2204